glennklockwood/limelead-quartz-content/nodes/Azure ND MI200 v4.md

 tags:
   - node
 ---
-ND MI200 v4 is Azure's eight-way [[MI250X]] VM type and compute node.
+ND MI200 v4 is [[Microsoft]]'s eight-way [[MI250X]] VM type and compute node.
 I don't think it was ever made available to the public, but Microsoft's [Explorer](https://top500.org/system/180171/) supercomputer was built using this node and debuted at #11 in the [June 2023 Top500 list](https://top500.org/lists/top500/2023/06/).

 The physical node looks like this:[^1]